bernardofnoro/API_BACK_FRONT/README.md

 You're all set to go and use this API with it's full potential!

-I hope you enjoy this API , had a lot of fun doing it!
+I hope you enjoy this  Restful API , had a lot of fun doing it!

 See ya soon!